Phoenix-Finance/Phoenix-Documentation/content/options/risks.md

 # On the Risks in PPO v1.0

-Before ‘jumping into the pool’ or starting buying options on the PPO v1.0, it is important to understand the potential risks of the protocol for every user.
+Before ‘jumping into the pool’ or starting trading options on PPO v1.0, it is important to understand the potential risks of the protocol for every user.
 The liquidity/collateral pool is not risk-free, and participants can lose money/

 The risks below are presented in no particular order.